cahl-19/lockdown-protests/README.md

 Other configuration settings can be set via the command line or by supplying a config file.
 See doc/examples/config.yml for a usable configuration file which also includes descriptions of each parameter as comments.

+# Install

+On debian based distros, run `./gradew deployDeb` to generate a .deb package in ./build/distributions.
+The deb package will handle all steps of installing package dependencies, creating an appropriate FS heirarchy, setting up configuration files and generating run and service scripts.
+Afterward, configuration of the mongo DB connection and map API token can be done by modifying the config file in /opt/ldprotest/etc/ldprotest/config.yml.

+On other distros these steps need to be performed manually.
+Example configuration files in ./doc/example can be used as a starting point.
+The development tree run script generated in scripts/run-server can be used as a starting point for creating your own run-script.

 # Mongo Database